 To make meringue you want to mix all your ingredients in a stand mixer until it forms stiff peaks.
 Once it is ready and you remove the pie from the oven, spread over pie, and place back in the oven for an additional 15 minutes.

-What Does Stiff Peaks In Meringue Look Like
+What Do Stiff Peaks In Meringue Look Like?

-Another thing is to make sure you get that stiff peak form.
+Another thing is to make sure you get that stiff peak form when beating the meringue mixture.
 You can tell if it is a stiff peak when you turn your mixer off, and lift out the beater and the meringue makes a peak on the beater.